-- A. Afford equal opportunity to all qualified suppliers in the competition for business. - B. Promote positive supplier relations through professional courtesy and good faith dealing in all phases of the procurement cycle. - C. Respect the supplier's proprietary information/property from an ethical standpoint, in addition to potential legal ramifications, subject to the requirements of Chapter 119, Florida Statutes. - D. Enhance CSC's purchasing and overall business reputation by acquiring and maintaining current market knowledge, and adopting and applying sound business practices at a professional level.
+- A. Afford equal opportunity to all qualified suppliers in the competition for business. - B. Promote positive supplier relations through professional courtesy and good faith dealing in all phases of the procurement cycle.

 ^{}Prohibition may be temporarily suspended in the event of natural disaster